manashmandal/WorkshopIoTRoboticsKUET2k17/_posts/2017-02-24-assignment2.markdown

 Since the application sends data in a specific format you have to change the code, so that your bot can perform actions according to those commands.

+## Tip:

+* You could write some basic `Serial.readStringUntil('\n')` codes to check out the commands sent by the android app.

 ***

 # Task 7 : Run the bot

-You should run the bot and give a simple demonstration on how you did it.
-If possible, make a video.
+Connect the application with the bot and then go for a test run.
+You should make a video demonstrating on how you built the robot.

 ***